-Here's the worst advice we've ever heard about weight training:
+The worst advice we've ever heard about weight lifting

 Only use free weights

 Free weights have several advantages over exercise machines.
 They're versatile and can be used with a wider range of motions.
 They require coordination and make muscles work together to stabilize their path.
 They can be moved around the gym.
 But that doesn't make strength-training machines worthless.
 If you're new to strength training, machines are a great way to get started.
 By limiting the range of motion, they take some of the guesswork out of how you're supposed to move.
 Weight machines also make it easier to exercise by yourself.
 Instead of moving heavy weights around or worrying about finding a spotter to help you, you can just start working out.
 Changing the resistance is as easy as moving a peg or twisting a dial.
 And weight machines can isolate a specific muscle, which is great if you've been injured or have chronic pain.
 For instance, squats might be painful for someone with a bad back, but she could still exercise her legs using a machine that works her legs without working her back.

 Avoid weights if you want to stay slim

 Many people associate weight lifting with bulking up.
 But the truth is weight training is far more likely to slim you down.
 Lifting weights burns calories, especially when you're using large muscle groups such as the legs, core and back.
 It also boosts your metabolism, which leads to even more calories burned.
 Muscle is a lean tissue, so it adds a lot less girth to your body than the fat it's replacing.
 And muscle costs a lot more calories to maintain, meaning your body will burn more calories at rest.
 That adds up to a slimmer you.

 Weights are for boys.
 Aerobics are for girls